 8 Locking Carabiners

 A 3:1 mechanical advantage system (also known as “Z-Rig” or “Z-Drag”) can be set up with a minimum of 4 carabiners, but you often need more for most rescue or pin situations.
 You should only use locking carabiners for river rescue.

 2 Each of 20-foot and 30-foot Sections of Tubular Webbing

 Tubular webbing (AKA hoopie) is used for setting anchors on rocks, boats, and trees.
 Webbing can also be used to tie rescue harnesses to people.
 It’s very strong and very easy to work with.
 It takes at least 20 feet of webbing to create a self-equalizing anchor using two D-rings on a raft.
 It takes at least 30 feet to use 3 D-rings.
 If you find yourself in need of 15 feet (or less), you can always cut your 20 or 30-foot sections into smaller lengths.

 In theory, if the diameter of your prussic is half the diameter of your static line, it will likely slip from the static line before it breaks.
-This is a good thing because when a prussic breaks it's usually violent and can cause serious injury, so you would prefer it to slip rather than break.
-I like to use 11-mm static line and 6-mm prussic line.
+This is a good thing because when a prussic breaks it’s usually violent and can cause serious injury, so you would prefer it to slip rather than break.
+I like to use 11 mm static line with 6 mm prussic line.